helq/doryta/README.md

 Remember to run CMake again whenever a new test is added.
 CMake generates the rules to compile the tests and run them.
 Unfortunatelly, CMake is not triggered when new tests/folders are added to the `test` folder.

+# Gotchas

+The nature of approximating the behaviour of a neuron by simulating their behaviour one step at the time means that there will innevitably errors, approximation errors.
+To approximate better we tend to use smaller deltas.
+Too small of a delta and we might get into trouble.
+The spike driven mode uses a different function to determine the change of state of a neuron over a long period of time, and because it assumes a smooth transition, not chunky, delta jumps, it will produce slightly different results on the "voltage" of the neuron and very few spurious spikes (model dependent).